Michaela000/EPICHAD/project/lab_notebook_Michaela.md

 ## week 3 (17.05.2021 - 23.05.2021)
 - trying out commands on docker and conda
-- updating github repository
+- updating GitHub repository

 ## week 4 (24.05.2021-30.05.2021)
-- updating github repository
+- updating GitHub repository
 - learning more about Juypter Notebook

 ## week 5 (31.05.2021-06.06.2021)
 - learning about Python/Jupyter Notebook
-- updating github repository
+- updating GitHub repository
-- Creating a calculator in Jupyter Notebook
+- creating a calculator in Jupyter Notebook

 ## week 6 (07.06.2021 - 13.06.2021)
 - updating calculator homework (adding square root function; handling error by dividion by 0; adding comments)
-- update timeline on gitkraken
+- update timeline on GitKraken
-- update github repository (problem automatic update of the website)
+- update GitHub repository (problem automatic update of the website)
  - Data-Files
 - Preprocessing of EPICHAD Dataset
  - Problems: difficult preprocessing with bipolar channels, therefore we asked the authors for help.